What does Single Origin Chocolate mean?

 Like a fine wine, or exceptional coffee, the flavour profile of a single origin chocolate can be incredibly complex and specialist, with the flavours being reminiscent of the geographical areas in which they are grown.
 Our chocolate is grown in the beautiful and diverse country of Colombia which is renowned for its exquisite aroma, and fruity, floral and herbaceous flavour, with notes of malt and walnut.

 The fermentation and drying of the beans are the first steps in which the quality of the finished chocolate can be greatly affected, and our cocoa farmers must ensure this is done correctly to retain the exquisite flavours of each particular region.
-This process then moves more mechanically to the roasting stage, which again is crucial in determining the final flavours; along with the ingredients added, and the skill of the chocolate maker throughout the refining and conching process; all key steps in the process of ensuring the final flavour of the chocolate is perfected and it’s very best.
+This process then moves more mechanically to the roasting stage, which again is crucial in determining the final flavours; along with the ingredients added, and the skill of the chocolate maker throughout the refining process; all key steps in the process of ensuring the final flavour of the chocolate is perfected and it’s very best.